White House physician Sean Conley draws scrutiny for rosy assessments of Trump’s health

 At Sunday’s briefing, Conley declined to answer questions about the president’s lungs, including whether there has been scarring or whether Trump has pneumonia.
 Trump’s medical team said he could be discharged as soon as Monday.

 That surprised medical experts, who said he remains in the zone of a dangerous period of vulnerability.
-And they noted Trump is taking a five-day course of remdesivir, an anti-viral therapy that is supposed to prevent covid-19 from spreading through the body.
+And they noted Trump is taking a five-day course of remdesivir, an antiviral therapy that is supposed to prevent spread throughout the body.
 Patients usually remain hospitalized throughout the course of treatment for monitoring, which would mean a patient in Trump’s situation would stay hospitalized until at least Tuesday evening.

 Conley attended high school in Bucks County, Pa.
 He was a talented student and received “high honors,” according to the local Doylestown Intelligencer newspaper.

-He attended Notre Dame from 1998 to 2002, receiving a bachelor of science for preprofessional studies in science, a degree that sometimes leads to medical careers.
+He attended the University of Notre Dame from 1998 to 2002, receiving a bachelor of science for preprofessional studies in science, a degree that sometimes leads to medical careers.

 Conley then went to the Philadelphia College of Osteopathic Medicine, graduating in 2006.
 College officials did not respond to messages seeking comment about Conley’s studies.